hschoofs/weatherstation/README.md

 Server:
 A second raspberry pi is set up as a server, hosting the postgresql database and a flask web application.
 The web apllication is used to display the data from the logger and to provide raw json data.
-Highcharts is used to visualize the data (https://www.highcharts.com/).
+Highcharts is used to visualize the data.
+Highcharts (http://highcharts.com) is a Highsoft product which is not free for commercial and Governmental use.

 Please visit the Wiki for more detailled information.